ABOUT US

 Director & Principal scientist

-Eve created Norwegian Orca Survey in 2014 as a plateform for data collection for her PhD.
-Her PhD studies focused on Norwegian orcas' diet and feeding behavior.
-Currently, she is a postdoctoral researcher on the MULTIWHALE project at the University of Oslo investigating diet, social behavior, population structure and effects of multiple stressors on this population's demographics.
+Eve created Norwegian Orca Survey in 2014 as a data collection plateform for her PhD.
+Her PhD studies focused on killer whale diet and contaminants.
+Currently, she is a postdoctoral researcher on the MULTIWHALE project at the University of Oslo investigating diet, social behavior, population structure and effects of multiple stressors on Norwegian killer whales.
 Eve is also the lead of fieldwork and the curator of the Norwegian Orca ID database.

 Richard Karoliussen